youjin2/mlops/kubeflow/SETUP_KUBERNETES.md

     configmap/local-path-config created
     ```

-4) check if the provisioner pod in local-path-storage namespace is running
+4) Check if the provisioner pod in local-path-storage namespace is running
     ```bash
     $ kubectl -n local-path-storage get pod